ClickHouse/clickhouse-docs/docs/en/integrations/dbt/dbt-view-model.md

     clickhouse-user@clickhouse:~/imdb$ mkdir models/actors
     ```

 3. Create the files `schema.yml` and `actor_summary.sql` in the `models/actors` folder.
-Add the following contents:

     ```bash
     clickhouse-user@clickhouse:~/imdb$ touch models/actors/actor_summary.sql
     clickhouse-user@clickhouse:~/imdb$ touch models/actors/schema.yml
     ```

-    The `schema.yml` defines our tables.
+    The file `schema.yml` defines our tables.
 These will subsequently be available for use in macros.
+Edit
+    `models/actors/schema.yml` to contain this content:
     ```yml
     version: 2